 I’m halfway into my junior year now, and I can safely say I learned even more about college (and life in general) during my sophomore year than I did the year before.
 I learned some big lessons that changed my life altogether, and I also learned many small tips along the way that helped out as well.
 Here are just 27 of them.
 I’m sure I’ve got more, but these are the ones that stuck out to me.

 To be clear – and you can probably tell this from the size of your scroll bar – this post is ginormous.
-I originally had 50 tips written out, but decided to expand on just 27 of them in order to avoid creating a book out of a blog post.
-Still, this thing is huge.
 It isn’t the be-all-end-all guide to college, but there is a lot here.
 You may want to simply browse it and come back a few times to read more.

 1. Don’t do all your reading assignments.